DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/settestspeed.md

 ---
 # t.setTestSpeed Method

 Specifies the test execution speed.
+Can be chained with other `TestController` methods.

 ```text
 t.setTestSpeed(factor) → this